Spacechild1/vstplugin/README.md

 ### Known issues:

-* The Supernova version of VSTPlugin only works on SuperCollider 3.11 and above.
+* The Supernova version of VSTPlugin only works on SuperCollider 3.11 and above!

-* macOS/SuperCollider: the VST GUI only works on SuperCollider 3.11 and above.
+* macOS/SuperCollider: the VST GUI only works on SuperCollider 3.11 and above!
 Otherwise you get a warning if you try to open a plugin with "editor: true".

 * macOS/Pd: because of technical limitations the GUI must run on the main thread - which happens to be the audio thread in Pd (at the time of writing)...
 This might get fixed in future Pd versions, but for now, macOS users are adviced to keep native GUI windows closed whenever possible to avoid audio drop-outs.